shanepeckham/AKS_Security/README.md

 ## Pod Level

-### PodSecurityPolicies are only available if admission controllers have been implemented - dynamic admission controllers and initialisers are available in 1.10 -
+### PodSecurityPolicies are only available if admission controllers have been implemented - dynamic admission controllers and initialisers (alpha) are available in 1.10 -

 **PodSecurityPolicy can: (NEED RECIPES)**